-Ride-hailing has a huge scope in the African market as inDriver and others join the race
+Ride-Hailing Has a Huge Scope in the African Market as inDriver and Others Join the Race

 The app is available in the United States, Russia, Kazakhstan, Kyrgyzstan, Uzbekistan, Armenia, Brazil, Mexico, Guatemala, Colombia, Peru, El Salvador, Chile, Ecuador, Costa Rica, Panama, Honduras, Dominican Republic, Bolivia, Tanzania, South Africa, Kenya, Uganda, and India.